-During extended power failures or other utility service interruptions, your supervisor will arrange for you to work in an alternate work location, or--if s/he deems it advisable and you agree to it--will allow you to take annual leave until the problem is fixed.
-Combinations of these two alternatives may be necessary, but in all cases interruptions of work schedules must be accounted for in accordance with all applicable laws, including the statewide regulations which direct that accumulated annual leave be used for paid absences associated with utility service interruptions.
+During extended power failures or other utility service interruptions, your supervisor will arrange for you to work in an alternate work location, or - if they deem it advisable and you agree to it - will allow you to take annual leave until the problem is fixed.
+Combinations of these two alternatives may be necessary, but in all cases interruptions of work schedules must be accounted for in accordance with all applicable laws, including West Virginia Code 12-3-13.